 The operator of the Market is the Australian Energy Market Operator (AEMO).
-The operation of the Market is governed by the Wholesale Electricity Market Rules.
-The Market Rules cover the roles and functions of the AEMO and guide the operation of the Wholesale Electricity Market.
+The Market Rules also cover the roles and functions of AEMO.

-- monitoring market participant behavior
+- monitoring market participant behaviour

 - compliance and enforcement.